mastcu/SerialEM/ReadMe.txt

 v140 configurations, which use libraries without MKL or FFTW in SerialEMLibs, named with "-14".
 To run it, copy the file libctffind-VCOMP-14.dll from SerialEMLibs or SerialEMLibs/x64 to the executable directory and rename it libctffind-VCOMP.dll.
+For a 64-bit version, also copy hdf5-14.dll from SerialEMLibs/x64 to the executable directory and rename it hdf5.dll.

 The rest of this file contains a description of the modules in SerialEM.
+This is unlikely to be up-to-date.
 Every .cpp file has a corresponding .h file.

 BASIC PROGRAM MODULES:
 AutoTuning.cpp        Calibrates and does astigmatism and coma corrections